PascalBod/ESP01-RTOS/README.md

 How the project is structured:
 * `doc` folder: all documentation (reference, design, installation, etc.)
 * `code` folder: source code
-* wiki: general information about reference material, builds, etc.
+* wiki: information about builds, delivery, etc.Update

 When possible, documents are in
 [GitLab Flavored Markdown](http://gitlab.systev.com/help/markdown/markdown)